How Many Strawberries Can You Eat on Keto

 Glycemic index and glycemic load: measurement issues and their effect on diet–disease relationships.
 European Journal of Clinical Nutrition, 61(S1), S122-S131.

-The table above shows how many net carbs, calories, fiber, vitamin C, and manganese strawberries have in different serving sizes.
+The table above shows how many net carbs, calories, fiber, vitamin C, and manganese strawberries there are in different serving sizes.

 This information can help you better understand how strawberries can fit into your keto diet, as they are low in net carbs and provide essential nutrients.